CodingItWrong/outsidein.dev/docs/react/1-setup.md

 - Yarn
 - An editor

+### Git
+Version control is essential for most developers, but even more so for agile developers.
+You need to be able to track the small steps you take to make sure they aren't lost.
+Although we won't get into it in this guide, focused and well-explained commits are essential for communicating to your teammates as well.
+[Git](https://git-scm.com/) is probably the most popular version control tool right now, and we'll use GitHub for pull requests and CI purposes as well.

 ### Node
 We'll be using Create React App as our build tool.
 Like most frontend build tools, it runs on top of [Node.js](https://nodejs.org/en/), so you’ll need node installed locally.